-The Mercado de Salamanca (Mercado Molinillo) is a smaller market, and it’s a bit off the beaten path in terms of the touristic sites in Malaga.
-However it’s worth seeking out, not just for the food.
-The building itself is impressive, taking up a whole city block and showing off neo-arab style architecture with huge brightly colored archways.
+The Mercado de Salamanca (Mercado Molinillo) is a smaller market, and a bit off the beaten path in terms of the touristic sites in Malaga.
+However, it’s worth seeking out, and not just for the food.
+The building itself is impressive, taking up a whole city block and showing off neo-Arab architecture with huge brightly colored archways.

 Once you get inside the market, there are stalls where you can buy fish, meat, bread, and vegetables.
-However, if you ask a local, they will tell you that the thing to buy here is fish.
-Far from being a tourist attraction, This is a great place to come to get a sense of neighborhood life in Malaga as it is filled with locals and the hustle and bustle of daily life.
+But if you ask a local, they will tell you that the thing to buy here is fish.
+Far from a tourist attraction, this is a great place to come to get a sense of neighborhood life in Malaga.
+It’s filled with locals and the hustle and bustle of daily life.

-There is a little bar on the side of the market where you will likely find the vendors themselves enjoying a drink after work.
-Here you can order an ice cold beer and a tapa or two, nothing fancy, and certainly nothing touristy.
-This is your best pick if you want to get yourself off the beaten path, but it’s located only 10 minutes walk from the city center, making a visit here perfectly achievable!
-Open Monday-Saturday 8am-2pm, Mondays 4pm-7pm and Tuesday-Friday 4pm-8pm.
+There’s a little bar on the side of the market where you’ll likely find the vendors themselves enjoying a drink after work.
+Here, you can order an ice cold beer and a tapa or two—nothing fancy, and certainly nothing touristy.
+This is your best pick if you want to get yourself off the beaten path, only 10 minutes’ walk from the city center.

 Address: Calle San Bartolomé, 1

-There is a recent trend in Malaga to buy ecological and locally grown produce and baked goods at farmers markets in the streets.
-Our favorite is the Guadalhorce Organic Market, which is found on the Paseo de Reding the second Saturday of each month.
-It is a gorgeous market located underneath a canopy of trees, with friendly vendors who are willing to chat about the produce and baked goods they are selling.
-It’s also a lovely walk just back from the beach and not far from the city center either.
-Open 10am-2pm, Second Saturday of the month.
+It’s a gorgeous market located underneath a canopy of trees, with friendly vendors who are willing to chat about the produce and baked goods they are selling.
+It’s also a lovely walk just back from the beach and not far from the city center, either.

 Address: Calle Cervantes-Paseo de Reding, La Malagueta